-Responsibility/Partnerships Manager, Economic Development Priority & Timing Medium priority, to commence in the longer-term Resources Limited resources (estimated \$1,000) required --- -- --
+Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development Medium priority, to Limited resources commence in the (estimated \$1,000) longer-term required

 Strategy 33.
 Develop a marketing campaign targeted at North Shore residents that highlight the advantages to small business of operating in the city.